KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/1D-Consolidation_all_stages/README.md

 ## Solution

-The following pictures show water pressure and displacement for each stage.
+The following pictures show water pressure and displacement for each value of the dimensionless time parameter.

 ![WaterPressure](water_pressure.svg)